 Think of the Metric List as a basecamp for your metrics.
 Here you can see all your metrics in one place and keep informed on their progress.

 At a glance, check metric values, progress, and trends.
 Filter to see only the metrics you're interested in right now.
 Get quick access to each metric's background details.
-Click a metric to open it in its explore view or in a new tab.
+Click a metric in the list to open it or click the 3-dot menu at the end of its row and select Open in new tab.
 Delete metrics you no longer need.

 There are so many things you can do from your Metric List.
 This article includes: